-- Never opt-out of a pension.
+- Never opt-out of a workplace pension.
 Your employer pays money into your pension – this is part of your salary, which you simply miss out on if you opt out.

 - Due to the magic of compound interest, the sooner you start your pension, the less you need to contribute to it yourself.

-Always auto-enroll in your pension ✅
+Always auto-enrol in your pension ✅

-Tax relief on pension contributions 💸
+Tax relief on pension contributions explained💸

 You don’t pay income tax on money you put into your pension.